-The final report was delivered to the Premier on 13 November 2020 and was published on the Commission website on 11 February 2021.
+The final report was delivered to the Premier on 9 August 2022 and was published on 9 November 2022.

 Government's Response to the Final Report

-The Government's response to the final report was published on 18 April 2021 and can be found at the Department of the Premier and Cabinet website.
+All Government responses to SAPC inquiries and reviews can be found on the Department of the Premier and Cabinet website